-The feeling can be overwhelming for any claimant who receives a large windfall of settlement money, but more so for an undocumented worker who is unfamiliar with common banking laws in The United States.
+The feeling can be overwhelming for any claimant who receives a large windfall of settlement money, but more so for an unbanked, undocumented worker who is unfamiliar with common banking laws in the United States.
 There is a large contingent of undocumented workers living in the US, most notably from Mexico and Guatemala.
-The reality for many of these foreign-born claimants is that they have never dealt with the tedium of a savings or checking account.
+The reality for many of these foreign-born claimants is that they have never had savings or checking account.
 It is common practice that many of these undocumented workers financially support their families in their home countries but live from hand to mouth while working in the United States.

 Accordingly, it can be a daunting task to establish a US bank account on behalf of an undocumented worker.
 There are many intricacies involved in doing so; this is especially true for claimants who have minimal forms of identification.
 However, it is possible for an attorney to establish a US bank account for an undocumented worker if they have the time and patience to do so.
 For example, Miami, Florida is home to many international consulates, including Mexico, Guatemala, and Brazil.
 An undocumented worker can obtain two forms of identification from the consulate: 1.
 Matricula Consular card or 2.
 Passport.
 For most banks in the United States, these are the two required forms of identification needed to open a bank account.
 Another requirement of most banks is to show proof of a US address.
 One recommendation is to have the claimant provide the bank a letter from the attorney’s law firm addressed to him or her; also, any bill, such as a phone bill or cable bill can suffice as proof of address.